RobinNagpal/dodao-ui/docs/AddingAPIRoutes.md

+# About Rest

 In REST i.e. API we normally use the same route and different HTTP functions related to an entity.
 We try to have this consistency, but many times its not possible.

+# Basic Rules
 This means the routes which we should have are
 `GET - /api/[spaceId]/programs`   This should return the list of programs `POST - /api/[spaceId]/programs` - can be used for adding a new program